slavanossar/nuxt-payload-template/README.md

 # nuxt-payload-template

 > ⚠️ Work In Progress
+>
-> This template is slightly opinionated based on my main use case for client work, but the core monorepo structure is still a good basis for any Nuxt/Payload project
+> This template is slightly opinionated based on my main use case for client work, but the core monorepo structure is still a good basis for any Nuxt/Payload project.
+>
+> I update the repo and packages manually as I continue to refine things during the course of my projects.
+>
+> If you have any questions/requests, feel free to open up an issue.

 A [Nuxt 3](https://nuxt.com/docs/guide/concepts/auto-imports) + TypeScript starter template, with [Payload CMS](https://payloadcms.com/docs).